hycript/react-vis/docs/markdown/grids.md

 #### style (optional)
 Type: `object`
 An CSS object that will style these gridlines.
+See [style](style.md)